agmsmith/RatingStone/README.md

 # The Rating Stone Project

-This is a social media reputation system built on top of the training application from [*Ruby on Rails Tutorial:
+This is a social media experimental reputation system built on top of the training application from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition) by [Michael Hartl](https://www.michaelhartl.com/).

-From the web site's about page at one point in time:

 ## About Rating Stone